DipakShrestha18/useful-commands/Python.md

 Use snake_case for variable names

+In python everything is object like str, int, round, boolean

 There are 3 helpful method that you will be using in repl all the time.
 - help() - It lets you see documentation on repl
 ```